awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 To connect to a DB instance from outside of its Amazon VPC, the DB instance must be publicly accessible, access must be granted using the inbound rules of the DB instance's security group, and other requirements must be met\.
 For more information, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

-You can use Secure Sockets Layer \(SSL\) encryption on connections to a MySQL DB instance\.
-For information, see [Using SSL with a MySQL DB instance](CHAP_MySQL.md#MySQL.Concepts.SSLSupport)\.
-If you are using AWS Identity and Access Management \(IAM\) database authentication, make sure to use an SSL connection\.
+You can use Secure Sockets Layer \(SSL\) or Transport Layer Security \(TLS\) encryption on connections to a MySQL DB instance\.
+For information, see [Using SSL/TLS with a MySQL DB instance](mysql-ssl-connections.md#MySQL.Concepts.SSLSupport)\.
+If you are using AWS Identity and Access Management \(IAM\) database authentication, make sure to use an SSL/TLS connection\.
 For information, see [IAM database authentication for MariaDB, MySQL, and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

 You can also connect to a DB instance from a web server\.
 For more information, see [Tutorial: Create a web server and an Amazon RDS DB instance](TUT_WebAppWithRDS.md)\.